donanhnguyen/blackjack/README.md

 ### Rules of the game:

 The dealer and player are both dealt 2 cards.
 The goal is to:
-1. Get 21, or as close as possible to 21 without going over, also known as "busting".
+1. Get 21, or as close as possible to 21 without going over (AKA "Busting").
 2. If you go over 21, you lose.
 If dealer goes over 21, they lose.
 3. If neither of you goes over 21, the one with the higher score wins.